marcowho/cisco-iseapi/README.md

 ```

 #### Testing
-Testing has been completed on ISE v2.0
+Testing has been completed on ISE v2.0 with python3

 #### Get a list of identity groups
 ```python